nicholaswmin/automap/benchmark/bench/README.md

 runner.toTimeline()
 ```

-This outputs:

-- a timeline with each task
+which outputs a timeline of the task cycles:

-- each task's cycles
-- their durations in milliseconds
+> `value` is the total call duration in milliseconds.

 ```text
 ┌─────────┬──────┬───────────┐